 Each Way Betting and Terms

 The Grand National is the longest handicap with the biggest field of horses and the most fences to jump in the National Hunt calendar.
-It is also only a Grade 3 race meaning the horses in it as not as elite as some younger Grade 1 runners.
+It is also only a Premier Handicap race meaning the horses in it as not as elite as some younger Grade 1 runners.

 All of this means it can be very hard to say who will really win, even the favourites have relatively big odds of around 5 to 10/1 and in the last 20 years the favourite, or joint-favourite, has only won on three occasions.